zplus11/Phonebook_python/README.md

 - [x] Reset your numbers (and create a backup file) or restore from an existing backup file,
 - [x] Add or edit notes for an existing friend.
 - [x] Change colour themes of the book.
+- [x] Extract the complete book in pdf format.
 - [ ] Change language for the program.

 ## How to use